 “My mother used to say, if you’re too busy to volunteer, then you’re too busy.”

 Mary has been volunteering for Father Joe’s Villages for over six years.
 She began by serving meals with her husband through our Franklin Antonio Public Lunch program every Saturday.
-Eventually, she sought out other volunteer opportunities with the organization and joined our Ladies Guild, which volunteers thousands of hours a year to support our Therapeutic Childcare program.
+Eventually, she sought out other volunteer opportunities with the organization and joined our Ladies Guild, which volunteers thousands of hours a year to support the hundreds of children we serve each year.
 There, she found “a group of the most supportive, nice women I’ve ever seen.”

 Yvette began volunteering with Father Joe’s Villages eight years ago after learning about the organization through a commercial.